elastic/elastic-package/docs/howto/system_testing.md

 ### Agent service deployer

-**NOTE**: To be deprecated soon in favor of creating new Elastic Agents in each test (technical preview yet).
+**NOTE**: To be deprecated soon in favor of creating new Elastic Agents in each test.
 These Elastic Agents can be customized through the test configuration files adding the required settings.
 The settings available are detailed in [this section](#test-case-definition).